 According to a 2016 Bureau of Labor Statistics report, hand and wrist injuries combined for almost 17 lost days of work per 10,000 full-time workers.
 Shockingly, hand and wrist injuries were second only to back injuries, which accounted for just over 17 days – and were far greater than the 9 days recorded for knees and 8 days for shoulders.

 Fortunately, having a complete assessment allows for proper treatment and full resolution.
 This is what we do at our office!
-Our average patient has suffered from pain for more than 6 months and seen 2-3 other providers before finding relief in our office!
+Our average patient has suffered from pain for months and seen 2-3 other providers before finding relief in our office!

 Our services aren’t for everyone, but If you are tired of that annoying, frustrating pain that just won’t go away, we invite you to schedule a consultation with us to start getting answers!